Why does FNPSS exist?

 While FNPSS does offer direct training, our primary role is to support BC First Nations to find the best training for their capacity building needs.
 Our aim is to enhance coordination between our partner organizations so that together we are offering the best training for communities.

 Registration information for our Management Training Academies and other training is available on our website under Events.

 What can I do as a volunteer?

 FNPSS relies on the generous contributions of our volunteers to ensure the success of our events and initiatives.
 Our volunteers contribute in numerous ways including: note taking, registration support, photography, sharing expertise, and other roles.
-Please contact us at firstname.lastname@example.org if you’re interested in getting involved.
+Please contact us if you are interested in getting involved.

 Is the FNPSS membership based with fees?